 1 in 7 mothers in the US today report experiencing postpartum depression or anxiety.
 Among lower socio-economic groups, the numbers jump to 1 in 4 women.
 It takes many forms.
 It may not look what a woman or her family thinks depression or anxiety look like.
 You cannot always tell a mom has postpartum depression just by looking … Continue reading 1 in 7

 Today at our weekly mom support group we made Mother's Day cards for ourselves.
 I decorated mine but I could not think of what I wanted to write as I was sitting there.
 It has been a tough couple of months.
-My son's father and I have decided to split up.
-For the moment I am … Continue reading You are amazing, Mom.
+For the moment I am parenting predominantly alone and struggling with the implications of what … Continue reading You are amazing, Mom.

 Karen Maezen Miller is a Zen priest and author of Momma Zen: Walking the Crooked Path of Motherhood, Hand Wash Cold and Paradise in Plain Sight.
 I have written before about her profound book, Momma Zen, and how it inspired me more than any other parenting text I have ever come across.
 And this interview by … Continue reading The education of a lifetime: Karen Maezen Miller on Motherhood, Meditation and Anger

 I have been pretty unsentimental, I guess, about a lot of the milestones so far in my son's almost-three years of life.
-I don't necessarily feel the pang of being needed less as time goes on, certainly not in the way that maybe the mother of three does watching her last baby graduate from infancy to the … Continue reading And then suddenly, he was a boy.
+I don't necessarily feel the pang of being needed less as time goes on, certainly not in the way that maybe the mother of multiples does watching her last baby graduate from infancy … Continue reading And then suddenly, he was a boy.